jeffreylanters/unity-entity-component-system/README.md

 // Create a component to provide properties to your entity public class ItemComponent : ECS.Component<ItemComponent, ItemSystem> {

-	// EXAMPLE: Use the 'Protected' attribute to mark properties as inaccessable in the editor [ECS.Protected] public bool isLegendary;
+	// EXAMPLE: Use the 'Protected' attribute to mark properties as inaccessable
+	//   The property cannot be changed in the editor inspector [ECS.Protected] public bool isLegendary;

-	// EXAMPLE: Use the 'Reference' attribute to let the editor automatically assign the property [ECS.Reference] public Image itemSprite;
+	// EXAMPLE: Use the 'Reference' attribute to mark this property as a reference
+	//   This makes the editor automatically assign the property [ECS.Reference] public Image itemSprite;
 }
 ```